ociler/PackForYou/README.md

 This is the project I've developed as my Final Degree Project on the Universitat Politècnica de València for the degree of Computer Engineering.
 You can find the thesis here: https://riunet.upv.es/handle/10251/187349.

+All the designs of this app have been developed by Esther Frasquet Ricarte.
+You can find her LinkedIn profile here: https://www.linkedin.com/in/esther-frasquet-ricarte-a035a925b/

 <br>
 <b> Abstract: </b>